eth-brownie/brownie/docs/api-project.rst

 .. py:method:: build._get_dev_revert(pc)

     Given the program counter from a stack trace that caused a transaction to revert, returns the :ref:`commented dev string <dev-revert>` (if any).
-Used by ``TransactionReceipt``.
+Used by :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>`.

     .. code-block:: python